 Day 1 – Athens

 This mainland Greece itinerary begins with 2 days in the same place where modern democracy began as well as the capital city, Athens.
-You’ll likely be flying into the Athens international airport, making Athens a great and convenient starting point.
+You’ll likely be flying into the Athens International Airport, making the Greek capital a great and convenient starting point.

-Athens is a great way to begin a Greece itinerary as you’ll have the opportunity to get your bearings in a new country, discover Greek foods, and see some of the most important ruins in ancient history.
+Athens is a great way to begin as you’ll have the opportunity to get your bearings in a new country, discover Greek foods, and see some of the most important ruins in ancient history.

-Although the city of Athens is quite small, there’s an abundance of things to do.
-Because of this, you can decide to mold your time in Athens in different ways, from exploration of the Ancient Greek world to the cultural side of what makes modern-day Athens what it is today.
+Although the city is quite small, there’s an abundance of things to do.
+Because of this, you can decide to mold your time in different ways, from exploration of the Ancient Greek world to the cultural side of what makes modern-day Athens what it is today.

 No matter how you choose to spend your time, make sure to not miss a visit to the Acropolis, a wander around the classic Greek neighborhood of Plaka, and a long wholesome meal at a classic Greek tavern.